kristianmandrup/ExampleSketchPlugins/Aurelia plugin.md

 `<router-view layout="views/layout-default.html"></router-view>`

 ### Custom elements attributes
-For each custom attribute, we tag the layer with it, so we can re-export without losing it!
+For each custom attribute, we tag the layer with it, so we can re-export without losing it.
+For tagging, see [Tagged layers example](https://github.com/kristianmandrup/ExampleSketchPlugins/blob/master/Tagged%20Layers/Tagged%20Layers.sketchplugin/Contents/Sketch/script.cocoascript)

 `addAttribute(layer, "value.bind", "colors")`